ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: Benchmarks

+We first train SOTAs on CASIA-T to establish a performance baseline for traditional iris recognition. \Cref{tab:exp-onaxis}(a) reports the verification FRR@FAR of the trained models on the test set of CASIA-T (training-free methods are evaluated directly).
+Gabor and OM perform most strongly, followed by DNN-based methods, which are supposed to outperform Gabor and OM on larger datasets~\cite{zhang2018deep,wei2022towards,wei2022contextual,nguyen2022complex} but are partly limited here by CASIA-T's smaller training volume (14,000 images).
+Overall, all SOTA methods are effective under this controlled setup.

-We further test SOTA models trained on CASIA-T on the Immer-Any protocol of ImmerIris to examine whether they can directly generalize to immersive scenarios.
-The purpose is to validate the divergence between controlled and immersive iris data.
-Note that our employed normalization method can produce normalized irises for both on-axis and off-axis data by design, so the inputs are nominally aligned.
-Any performance change can therefore be primarily attributed to the inherent domain gap between datasets.
-As shown in~\cref{tab:exp-onaxis}(b), the performance of all SOTAs deteriorates to the point of being barely usable.
-This reveals a significant domain gap between iris data captured under controlled and immersive setups that cannot be mitigated through normalization.
-These findings suggest that our proposed ImmerIris dataset introduces a distinct and novel scenario compared to existing controlled datasets.
+Next, we evaluate the CASIA-trained models on the Immer-Any protocol to examine the cross-domain discrepancy between traditional and immersive data.
+Note that the normalization is applicable by design to both on-axis and off-axis images, so the inputs are nominally aligned.
+Thus, the observed performance differences can be primarily attributed to the domain gap between datasets.
+As shown in~\cref{tab:exp-onaxis}(b), all SOTAs suffer a drastic performance degradation, becoming barely usable.
+This result attests that immersive iris data pose unique challenges compared with traditional ones, which are captured by ImmerIris.